 Java Curry

-Even though it might not be as accessible as the two above, Java Curry has always been my favourite.
-It's known as the spicy brand and their products have many different spice levels.
+Even though it might not be as accessible as the two above, Java Curry has always been my favorite.
+It’s known as a spicy brand, and its products have many different spice levels.
 The one in the picture above is the spiciest curry by Java.

-You can buy medium hot and hot Java curry in single packs on Amazon.
-(One pack makes 9 servings.)
+You can buy medium hot and hot Java curry on Amazon.

 Characteristics: